Estimated Reading Time: 7 Minutes

 - Nauyaca Waterfalls, between Tinamaste and Dominical, South Pacific Coast – Two waterfalls in one location.
 There are 3 ways to get to the waterfalls: you can hike, take a horseback riding tour, or 4 x 4.

 - Llanos de Cortez Waterfall, near Bagaces, Guanacaste

 - Bijagual Waterfall, near Tarcoles, Central Pacific

-- Diamante Waterfall near Tinamaste, is the tallest waterfall in Costa Rica
+- Diamante Waterfall near Tinamaste is the tallest waterfall in the country

-- Uvita Waterfall, near Playa Uvita South Pacific – small waterfall but it’s extra fun because it’s a natural slide!
-You can climb up to the top and slide all the way down into the pool!
+- Uvita Waterfall, near Playa Uvita South Pacific – small waterfall, but it’s extra fun because it’s a natural slide!
+You can climb up to the top and slide down into the pool!

 - Montezuma Waterfall, near Playa Montezuma Nicoya Peninsula – Tom Brady made this waterfall famous when he posted a video of himself jumping off the top.

 - Catarata Llanos de Cortes, Bagaces Guanacaste – the shallow pool where you can stand under the waterfall.

 - Catarata La Cangreja, Bagaces Guanacaste – one of the least visited waterfalls, but you can’t swim in the pool below it.